sendgrid/docs/content/docs/glossary/domain.md

 ## 	More Information

-For more information, please download our [Email Infrastructure Guide](http://resources.sendgrid.com/email-infrastructure-guide/?mc=SendGrid%20Documentation)
+For more information, please read our [Email Infrastructure Guide](http://go.sendgrid.com/SendGrid-Infrastructure-Guide.html)